-Parents and caregivers who are home with children as a result of school and daycare closures should follow simple infection prevention and control measures to help ensure a safe environment for the children in their care.
+Parents and caregivers who are home with children should follow simple infection prevention and control measures to help ensure a safe environment for the children in their care.

 In addition to general infection prevention and control measures that should be followed, below are additional ways to prevent the spread of COVID-19.

 - Promote proper and frequent hand washing with soap and water.
 Washing hands with plain soap and water is effective at removing germs.